Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Problem Formulation

 \subsection{Optimization Problem}

-In this work, we aim to maximize the received sensing SINR at the DFRC BS by jointly optimizing the beamforming matrices $ {\mathbf{W}}_r $ and $ {\mathbf{W}}_c $ at the BS and the reflecting coefficient matrix ${\mathbf{\Phi}} $ at the RIS.
+In this work, we aim to maximize the received radar SINR at the DFRC BS by jointly optimizing the beamforming matrix $ {\mathbf{W}} $ at the BS and the reflecting coefficient matrix ${\mathbf{\Phi}} $ at the RIS.
 Accordingly, the problem is formulated as

-where $P_{BS}$ denotes the maximum transmit power and $\xi$ is the required SINR for all communication users.
+where $P_{\rm{BS}}$ denotes the maximum transmit power and $\xi$ is the required SINR for all communication users.

+The resolution of Problem (\ref{optimize}) poses several challenges, primarily due to the presence of the quartic objective function (\ref{SINR}) and quartic constraint (\ref{RIS power}).
+Additionally, the coupled optimization variables and the nonconvex constraint (\ref{communication constrain}) further aggravate the challenge.